awsdocs/elb-user-guide/doc_source/load-balancer-vpc-endpoints.md

 com.amazonaws.region.elasticloadbalancing
 ```

-For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.
+For more information, see [Create an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) in the *AWS PrivateLink Guide*\.

 ## Create a VPC endpoint policy for Elastic Load Balancing<a name="create-vpce-policy-elb"></a>